 Use of chilled water systems vs. rooftop DX units

 Water recycle for laundry

 Photovoltaic solar panels

 For several years, GEO has incorporated industry-leading sustainability standards in the development of new facilities.
-In October 2011, Blackwater River Correctional Facility, located in Milton, Florida, became GEO’s first Leadership in Energy and Environmental Design (LEED) Certified project to receive a Gold Certification.
-Since the development of the Blackwater River Correctional Facility, ten new or expanded GEO facilities have been designed to LEED certification standards or the international equivalent.
+In October 2011, Blackwater River Correctional and Rehabilitation Facility, located in Milton, Florida, became GEO’s first Leadership in Energy and Environmental Design (LEED) Certified project to receive a Gold Certification.
+Since the development of the Blackwater River Correctional and Rehabilitation Facility, ten new or expanded GEO facilities have been designed to LEED certification standards or the international equivalent.